s4602249/elec5619/README.md

 ### 2. Login:
 - Users can login with correct username, password and captcha.
 User login page with option to switch role (user or admin).
 - Set session attribute: store user information in session.
-- Remember me: store user name and password in cookie.
+- Remember me: store username and password in cookie.
 ### 3. Find Password:
 Users can click ‘Forget password?’ on Login page to go to Find Password page.
 Users can retrieve the password by inputting username, correct answer for secret question and new password.
 ### 4. Logout: